mavlink/MAVSDK-docs/en/guide/toolchain.md

 You have to change the same information as before: *your_project_name*, *your_executable_name* and *your_source_file*.

-> **Note** The example file below assumes that the SDK was installed locally into the directory **DronecodeSDK/build/default/install/ and that the application is at the same level as the SDK as described in the tree below:
+> **Note** The example file below assumes that the SDK was installed locally into the directory **MAVSDK/build/default/install/ and that the application is at the same level as the SDK as described in the tree below:
 > ```
 >  .
->  ├── DronecodeSDK
+>  ├── MAVSDK
 >  │   ├── build
 >  │   │   └── default
 >  │   │       └── install
 >  │   │           ├──include
->  │   │           │   └── dronecode_sdk
+>  │   │           │   └── mavsdk
->  │   │           │       ├── dronecode_sdk.h
+>  │   │           │       ├── mavsdk.h
 >  │   │           │       └── ..
 >  │   │           └── lib
->  │   │               ├── libdronecode_sdk.so
+>  │   │               ├── libmavsdk.so
->  │   │               ├── libdronecode_sdk_action.so
+>  │   │               ├── libmavsdk_action.so
 >  │   │               └── ...
 >  │   │
 >  │   └── CMakeLists.txt